Mark-RSK/Regexator/README.md

-# Regexator
-Regexator contains libraries that extends .NET regular expressions.

-## LINQ to Regex library
+## LINQ to Regex
 * LINQ to Regex library provides language integrated access to the .NET regular expressions.
 * It allows you to create and use regular expressions directly in your code and develop complex expressions while keeping its readability and maintainability.
-* Knowledge of the regular expression syntax is not required (but you still should be familiar with basics).
+* Knowledge of the regular expression syntax is not required (but you should be familiar with basics).
 * Escaping of metacharacters that should be interpreted as literals is entirely handled by the library.

-### Namespaces
 The library contains two namespaces:
 ```c#
 Pihrtsoft.Text.RegularExpressions.Linq;